Several months ago, I received an email about an article I had written. The client needed a short blog post about education trends, and he hated it.

 2. Every criticism is a lesson

 When your marketing manager points out a flaw in your presentation or your colleague suggests an improvement in your project, it’s an opportunity for you to make it better.
-Criticism is tough to hear at first, but if it provides a chance to grow, why not seize it?
+Criticism is tough to hear at first, but if it provides a change to grow, why not seize it?